jberkenbilt/debian-qpdf/README-maintainer.md

 that clang-format produces several results.
 (In git this is commit 77e889495f7c513ba8677df5fe662f08053709eb.)

-The commit that has the bulk of the automatic reformatting is 12f1eb15ca3fed6310402847559a7c99d3c77847.
-This could go in a blame.ignoreRevsFile file for `git blame` if needed.
+The commits that have the bulk of automatic or mechanical reformatting are listed in .git-blame-ignore-revs.
+Any new bulk updates should be added there.

+[//]: # (cSpell:ignore pikepdfs readthedocsorg .)